-Every MVI course is accompanied by a MVI course coordinator and, in many cases, a professor (either from MVI or the sending institution).
-The coordinator has a very important role regarding logistics, information, general well-being of the group and students, and smooth operations.
-The professor's main activity is instruction and student assistance.
+Every MVI course is accompanied by a course coordinator and, in many cases, a professor (either from MVI or the sending institution).
+The coordinator plays a very important role in logistics, information, general well-being of the group and individuals, and smooth operations.
+The professor's main role is instruction and student assistance.
 These people take their responsibilities very seriously and we ask that you do the same.
-Please respect their expertise and concern for your well-being by following their directives, listening to their counsel and information.
-Please maintain open communication with them as well as alert them to any situation that could affect a student or the group.
+Please respect their expertise and concern for your well-being by following their directives and listening to their directives and advice.
+Please maintain open communication with them and alert them to any situation that could affect a student or the group.